-Northern bobwhite quail (Colinus virginianus) are among the most popular game birds in North America; however, the loss of suitable habitat has led to precipitous population declines throughout their range.
-With significant grassland and farmland habitats, Nebraska has the potential to maintain viable quail populations, but due to the climatic conditions imposed by harsh winters and periodic wet springs, quail populations in Nebraska tend to be highly variable from year to year.
-Effective management strategies necessitate a comprehensive understanding of the impacts of large scale climatic conditions and finer-scale evaluation of population responses to weather events on Nebraska’s quail resources.
+Northern bobwhite quail (Colinus virginianus) is among the most popular game birds in North America; however, the loss of suitable habitat has led to precipitous population declines throughout its range.
+With significant grassland and farmland habitats, Nebraska has the potential to maintain viable quail populations, but because of harsh winters and periodic wet springs, quail populations in Nebraska tend to be highly dynamic.
+Local habitat management may be capable of overcoming some environmental constraints, but effective management strategies necessitate a comprehensive understanding of the impacts of larger scale climate conditions on Nebraska’s quail resources.

-GoalsThe purpose of this project is to improve our understanding of how severe climatic events (e.g., snow storms, spring rains) alter quail physiology and behavioral decisions to impact population stability in Nebraska and to further develop management strategies aimed at offsetting these costs.
-Utilizing an individualistic approach that considers the inherent trade-offs in life history, physiological, and behavioral expression, we hope to identify key constrains in population growth and management strategies that many ameliorate population cycles.
+GoalsTo identify how climate and weather (e.g., snow storms, spring rains) alter quail physiology and behavioral decisions to impact population stability in Nebraska so we can further inform management strategies.
+Using an individualistic approach that considers the inherent trade-offs in life history, physiological, and behavioral expression, we hope to identify key constrains in population growth and management strategies that many ameliorate population cycles.

 -Victoria Simonsen, M.S.
 (2018)